Bikeman868/OwinFramework.Pages/README.md

 other method.

 [TemlatedComponent.html](https://github.com/Bikeman868/OwinFramework.Pages/blob/master/Sample1/SamplePages/TemlatedComponent.cs)
-is an example of creating a component by directly wring htnl into a file that contains extentions to html making it a templating language instead of plain html.
+is an example of creating a component by directly writing html into a file that contains extentions to html making it a templating language instead of plain html.
 Note that these templates can be written as complete html page so that you can preview then in a browser directly, but only the part inside the `<body>` element is interpreted by the template